What is Obeah?

 —Ebenezer Morgan White

-Sitting at the intersection of politics and spirituality, Obeah is considered the "magical art of resistance" for it allowed its practitioners and those that sought its aid, a sense of empowerment.
-Despite the constraints and violence of colonial rule, many of the practitioners were put into positions of power within their communities and were respected, and revered, by both their communities and the colonizers that feared the powers of Obeah.
+Sitting at the intersection of politics and spirituality, obeah has been described as the "magical art of resistance" because it gave its practitioners and those that sought its aid a sense of empowerment in the face of oppression.
+Despite the constraints and violence of colonial rule, many obeah practitioners assumed positions of power within their communities and were respected and revered, by both their communities and European colonists who feared the power of obeah.

 Obeah is often understood to follow two, interrelated, paths in its practice:

-The first path of Obeah is within the realms of the 'supernatural'— it involves the art of casting spells, the warding off of evil, the conjuring of luck and wealth, and the protection of one’s self and others.
-The colonizers recognized this path as more threatening, as it had the potential to harm them in retaliation for how they had been treating the slaves.
-This shift of power and fear is integral to understanding Obeah as a means of resistance.
+The first path falls within the realm of the 'supernatural'— it involves the art of casting spells, the warding off of evil, the conjuring of luck and wealth, and the protection of oneself and others.
+Colonists recognized this path as threatening to their control of enslaved peoples, given that this supernatural power was often wielded in the name of retaliation for violence against enslaved Africans.
+This shift of power and fear is integral to understanding obeah as a means of resistance.

-The second path of Obeah concerns the medicinal properties of certain plants and animal products that could heal illnesses but were still considered outside of what at the time was considered ‘conventional’ medicine by the colonizers.
-This path was likely to have been influenced by the Indigenous peoples, who already had a knowledge of the medicinal nature of flora and fauna of the Caribbean landscape.
-It was generally seen as less threatening, but as evident in the Narrative of Hercules from A Voyage To the Islands Madera, Barbados, Nieves, S Christophers and Jamaica by Hans Sloane, it was the subject of mockery and ridicule.
+The second (related) path of obeah concerns medical authority and involves the knowledge and use of certain plants and animal products to heal illnesses, albeit in a manner not given credence by European colonials.
+This set of knowledge practices was likely influenced by Indigenous Caribbeans, who had a deep knowledge of the medicinal nature of the flora and fauna of the Caribbean.
+This aspect of obeah was generally seen as less threatening than its supernatural force, but as evident in the Narrative of Hercules from A Voyage To the Islands Madera, Barbados, Nieves, S Christophers and Jamaica by Hans Sloane, it was the subject of mockery and ridicule among European writers.